mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/Install/index.md

 # Before you begin

-Before installing DKP, ensure you have the [following](../prerequisites) items.
+Before installing DKP, ensure you have the [following](../supported-operating-systems/).

 # Installing DKP